 Our integration with CXT already enabled you to automatically push contractor profile data to with CXT and send dispatch settlement data back to Openforce, but we’ve given the integration an upgrade.
-While Openforce is your one-stop-shop for collecting and storing driver’s license, DOT and insurance expiration dates, now you don’t have to refer back to Openforce to find out what’s expiring and when.
+While Openforce is your one-stop shop for collecting and storing contractor driver’s license, DOT, and insurance expirations, now you don’t have to refer back to Openforce to find out what’s expiring and when.
 All that important information can be passed to CXT so that you can use it to determine who can be dispatched—and who can’t.
 And when a contractor updates their documents, the new expiration dates will get pushed to CXT, too, so driver records stay up to date seamlessly.

 Interested in setting up the CXT integration?
-We’ll work with you to make sure everything is configured correctly.
+We’ll work with you to make sure everything is configured correctly to integrate with your CXT instance.
 Just let your Openforce rep know so we can help you get started.

 Add an external reference ID to each contractor record

-Check out the full instructions to add an external reference ID here.
+Get the full instructions on how to add an external reference ID here.

 Master contractor notifications keep drug screens on track